Xilinx/PYNQ/docs/source/6_overlays.rst

 Overlay Concept
 -------------------
 The Xilinx Zynq All Programmable device is an SOC based on a dual-core ARM Cortex-A9 processor (referred to as the  *Processing System* or **PS**), which also includes FPGA fabric (referred to as  *Programmable Logic* or **PL**).
 The ARM SoC subsystem also includes a number of dedicated peripherals (memory controllers, USB, Uart, IIC, SPI etc).

 .. image:: ./images/zynq_blockdiagram.jpg
    :align: center

 The FPGA fabric is reconfigurable, and can be used to implement high performance functions in hardware.
 However, FPGA design is a specialized task which requires deep hardware engineering knowledge and expertise.
-Overlays, or hardware libraries are programmable/configurable FPGA designs, that extend the user application from the Processing System of the Zynq into the Programmable.
+Overlays, or hardware libraries, are programmable/configurable FPGA designs that extend the user application from the Processing System of the Zynq into the Programmable Logic.
 This allows software programmers to take advantage of the FPGA fabric to accelerate an application, or to use an overlay to customize the hardware platform for a particular application.

 For example, image processing is a typical application where the FPGAs can provide acceleration.
 A software programmer can use a hardware library to run some of the image processing functions (e.g. edge detect, thresholding etc.) on the FPGA fabric.
 Hardware libraries can be loaded to the FPGA dynamically, as required, just like a software library.
-Using Pynq, seperate image processing functions could be implemented in different overlays and loaded from Python on demand.
+Using Pynq, separate image processing functions could be implemented in different overlays and loaded from Python on demand.

 To give another example, the PYNQ-Z1 has more pins/interfaces available than a typical embedded platform, and can implement multiple custom processors in the Programmable logic.
-Multiple sensor and actuator controllers, and multiple hetrogeneous custom processors (real-time or non real-time), could be implemented in hardware in the new overlay, and connected to the available pins.
+Multiple sensor and actuator controllers, and multiple heterogeneous custom processors (real-time or non real-time), could be implemented in hardware in the new overlay, and connected to the available pins.
 A software programmer could use the controllers and processors in the overlay through a Pynq API.

 Base Overlay
 ---------------